 Governor is a titular head or constitutional head and at the same time, he is the agent of the centre as the union government nominates Governor in each state.
 This duality of roles has always been in the news and is important for IAS Exam.
-Aspirants should know about the appointment of Governor, his functions and his role in the state alongside Chief Minister and Council of Ministers.
+Aspirants should know about the appointment of Governor, his functions, and his role in the state alongside the Chief Minister and Council of Ministers.

-This article will mention the details about the Governor, his functions, the debate surrounding his authority in the state government and important articles in the constitution related to him.
+This article will mention the details about the Governor, his functions, the debate surrounding his authority in the state government, and important articles in the constitution related to him.
 Aspirants can also download the Governor notes PDF.